The Options-to-Income Guidebook

 When you sell naked options, you face directional market risk.
 That means if you bet the market will move in one direction and it moves in the opposite direction instead, you’re primed to take a loss.

 With a naked call, the buyer has a right to stock the seller doesn’t have.
-This means, if the stock market climbs above and beyond the strike price, the seller must buy the stocks on the open market and sell them to the buyer at the strike price.
+This means that if the stock market climbs above and beyond the strike price, the seller must buy the stocks on the open market and sell them to the buyer at the strike price.

 If you sell a naked call, you are exposed to “unlimited risk” as the stock price of any company can theoretically climb to infinity or drop down to zero.